dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

  model size during pretraining.
 Since this graph is of loss, lower is better](images/accuracy_during_pretraining.svg){#fig:models-and-steps}

+\todo{position the min loss stuff in terms of scaling laws or something}
-In [@Fig:models-and-steps], we plot loss against scale and time.
+In [@fig:models-and-steps], we plot loss against scale and time.
 While we
 measured accuracy for every available Pythia model size, we exclude the smallest (14m) from this plot since it would